JDNdeveloper/Hand-Solitaire-Algorithm/README.md

 ## Description:
 A hand solitaire simulation program written in C++.
+To run just compile handSolitaire.cpp.
+There is MaxHeight functionality that allows you to choose how high you want the stack of cards to get during a game.
+To access MaxHeight just uncomment the code.

+The output of the program is the deck of cards in order that yielded the result displayed.
+You can choose at the beginning wether you want a winning or random deck.
+The winning choice will just keep on simulating the game until it wins (brute force).